-Grim Reaper Gets Closer for Some Governors This Year
+Democrats Could Make Big Gains in Governor Seats in the Midterms

 A combination of open seats and late primaries has made it hard to get a fix on the country’s 36 gubernatorial elections.
-As chief executives with the ability to command instant media attention and the peculiar dynamics of state government, incumbent governors are perfectly capable, moreover, of bucking national trends — viz.
-Massachusetts loves its Republican governor, Charlie Baker, in spite of the fact that it hates President Trump.
+As chief executives with the ability to command instant media attention and the peculiar dynamics of state government, incumbent governors are perfectly capable, moreover, of bucking national trends — for example, Massachusetts loves its Republican governor, Charlie Baker, in spite of the fact that it hates President Trump.

 Still, as we get nearer to November, the picture is getting clearer, and a new batch of quarterly gubernatorial approval numbers from Morning Consult helps us better understand the races involving incumbents.
 Several of them are not looking very politically healthy at the moment.